James1412/unmissable/README.md

 ### State Management

-I used MVVM architecture for this project.
+I used MVVM architecture with Provider for this project.